 - Wide range of add-on options

-A Ring home security system gives customers quite a bit for its monthly service fee.
+A Ring home security system gives customers quite a bit for its monthly Ring Doorbell cost.
 As one of the best self-monitored home security systems, the cheapest subscription option (Basic) is only $3.99 per month (or $39.99 per year).
 This tier of subscription does not include professional monitoring, as it’s more appropriate for someone with a stand-alone Ring camera or video doorbell.
 While the Basic plan will only record one doorbell or camera, customers with multiple Ring home devices can opt for the Plus plan for $10 per month or $100 per year, which provides video recording for all Ring devices within the home.

 The Ring Protect Pro service is $20 per month or $200 per year, and it’s the better option for anyone with a Ring alarm system.
 This option includes professional monitoring and Alexa Guard Plus in addition to features like 60-day video history and person alerts.
 All in, customers will pay less than they would pay with many other home security systems, but they can still save video recordings from their camera as well as get alerts to possible emergencies and deter intruders via the included Alexa Guard Plus service.